 We are huge fans of leaf gelatine sheets.
 They minimise the chances of lumpy texture and they dissolve very quickly, and at lower temperatures.
 We highly recommend Dr Oatker leaf gelatine, which has not disappointed us to date.

 As with many creamy desserts, some texture is always welcome.
-We recommend serving a piece of shortbread, an amaretti or even a gingernut biscuit with it for some crunch!
+We recommend serving a sesame biscuit, a piece of shortbread, an amaretti or even a gingernut biscuit with it for some crunch!

 Other Creamy Dessert Recipes